-• Assessing the risk of children being drawn into terrorism • Demonstrate that they are protecting children and young people frombeingdrawn into terrorism by having robust safeguarding policies. • Ensure that their safeguarding arrangements take into account the policies and procedures of the Devon Children and Families Partnership. • Make sure that staff have training that gives them the knowledge and confidence to identify children and families at risk of being drawn intoterrorism, and to challenge extremist ideas which can be used to legitimiseterrorism
+Assessing the risk of children being drawn into terrorism

+Demonstrate that they are protecting children and young people from being drawn into terrorism by having robust safeguarding policies.

+Ensure that their safeguarding arrangements take into account the policies and procedures of the Devon Children and Families Partnership.

+Make sure that staff have training that gives them the knowledge and confidence to identify children and families at risk of being drawn into terrorism, and to challenge extremist ideas which can be used to legitimise terrorism

-• Expected to ensure children are safe from terrorist and extremist material when accessing the internet in the setting
+Ensure children are safe from terrorist and extremist material when accessing the internet in the setting